Solving Limits Made Simple: Solve Any Limit You May Find

 Number e is defined as the following limit:

 There are some limits that can be solved using this fundamental limit.
 This is similar to what we do with trigonometric limits.
 We try to accomodate the function algebraically to apply the limit we already know.
-For example, the limit:

-At this page you can find a more elaborate example: Limit at Infinity Involving Number e.
+Here you can find a more elaborate example: Limit at Infinity Involving Number e.

 Limits by L'Hopital's Rule